(This article may or may not contain affiliate links. What does that mean?)

 The memorial itself is breathtaking and well done.
 Two square granite basins sink several stories into the ground and outline where the towers once stood, tranquil fountains at their core.
 Around the frame of each basin are etched the names of the 2,977 people who lost their lives during the attack.
 Apart from being beautiful, it’s enough to make your heart stop when you take in the magnitude of the site and how many names are included in the granite.

 The museum tastefully commemorates and tells the story of one of the most pivotal and devastating days in United States recent history.
-It's a great opportunity for older kids especially to learn about the events of September 11 and the significance they hold for the world today.
+It’s a great opportunity for older kids especially to learn additional information about the events of September 11, beyond what is taught in middle and high school, and the significance they hold for the world today.

 Skip Through Times Square

-Even if you tend to shy away from tourist attractions, Time Square is worth a stop just for the experience and the people watching.
+Even if you tend to shy away from tourist attractions, going to Times Square for the first time is worth a stop just for the experience and the people watching.

 Don’t miss these 8 fun activities to do with kids in New York City, the city that never sleeps.
 And once you’re done, they’ll be sure to!